Country Guide: Croatia

 - Power of attorney (foreigners)

 - Statement from Croatian embassy at origin (returning citizens)

 - Employment contract or company registration documents (self-employed)

-- Duties and taxes of approximately 35-45% of the total value apply if shipper does not qualify for duty and tax free import.
+- Duties and taxes of approximately 35-45% of the total value apply if the owner of the goods does not qualify for duty and tax free import.

 - Technical data (chassis number, weight, power, etc.)

 - Driver’s license

 - Proof of ownership by owner of the goods for at least 6 months